linkdata/jaws/README.md

 also be a `Getter[T]`, in which case the HTML element should be made read-only.

 You can also use a `Binder[T]` that combines a (RW)Locker and a pointer to the value, and allows you to add chained setters, getters and on-success handlers.
-It can be used as a `jaws.HtmlGetter`.
+It can be used as a `jaws.HTMLGetter`.

 ### Session handling